erezsh/runtype/README.md

 :runner: Fast!
 Uses an internal typesystem for maximum performance.

 :brain: Smart!
-Supports `typing`, constraints, auto-casting, and much more.
+Supports `typing`, forward-references, constraints, auto-casting, and more.

 :gear: Configurative!
 Write your own type system, and use it with *dataclass* and *dispatch*.